jihoonkim/MED263/final/README.md

 - public genome data in [Personal Genome Project](http://www.personalgenomes.org)
 - public genome data in [The International Genome Sample Resource](http://www.internationalgenome.org)
 - proteomics data in [PRIDE PRoteomics IDEntification](http://www.ebi.ac.uk/pride/archive)

+## Help from TA

+- TA will help you to install and configure software tools, if needed.
+- TA will help you to find data, if you can't find one or don't have any.